LPL has long been a leader in research into the small bodies of the solar system. Active research includes:

 - The first American asteroid sample-return mission.
 OSIRIS-REx, with Professor Dante Lauretta as the Principal Investigator, is scheduled for launch in 2016.

-- Several groups active in meteorite research, led by professors Lauretta, Swindle, and Zega.
+- Several groups active in meteorite research, led by professors Lauretta, Tim Swindle, and Tom Zega.

-- Research into the orbital evolution of the Main Asteroid Belt and the Kuiper Belt in the groups led by professor Renu Malhotra.
+- Research into the orbital evolution of the Main Asteroid Belt and the Kuiper Belt in the groups of professor Renu Malhotra.

-- LPL also has a long tradition of comet research, which continues with research by Associate Professor Walter Harris and Professor Emeritus Uwe Fink.
+- LPL also has a long tradition of research into comets, which continues with research by Associate Professor Walter Harris and Professor Emeritus Uwe Fink.